 Ingredients You Need

-To make this recipe you’ll to have the following ingredients on hand and ready to go.
+To make this Veggie Muffins Recipe, here’s a look at what you’ll need to have on hand and ready to go.

 - Grated carrot: I prefer to grate my carrot on a box grater or to use a handheld grater to ensure the pieces are small enough to soften in the batter.

 - Finely chopped broccoli: You’ll want to use just the top parts of each broccoli floret and avoid using any of the harder stems.
 This will help ensure a fluffy overall texture to the muffins.
-You can chop the tops of the broccoli florets or cut that part off with a pair of kitchen shears.
+You can chop the tops of the broccoli florets or use a pair of kitchen shears.

 - Shredded cheese: Cheddar cheese is a great option here, but feel free to use Monterrey Jack or another shredded cheese if you prefer.